Customizing for Use Cases

 End with a section called "Action Items" listing anything someone committed to doing.

-Settings > Meeting Recording > Meeting Templates — create reusable context chips that pre-fill the meeting context field.
+Settings > Meeting Recording > Meeting Templates — create reusable templates that pre-fill the prep notes editor in the meeting hub.

 This is a 1:1 between me and a direct report.
 Focus on: